christianebacani/Roadmap/README.md

 ### Data Scraping

-This directory contains Python scripts for web scraping various resources such as `News`, `Articles`, `Wikis`, and `YouTube Videos`, which are then converted into `Text File Format`.
+This directory contains Python scripts for web scraping various resources such as `News`, `Articles`, `Wikis`, and `YouTube Videos`, which are then converted into `Text File Format` or `CSV File Format`.

 Additionally, some scripts not included in this repository but using the same web scraping approaches have been integrated into an AI agent as part of my contributions to an open-source project for a startup company.